LucasDelfino92/morrowindsharp/addon.md

 [**Heat Haze**](https://www.nexusmods.com/morrowind/mods/48973)
 Adds a configurable heat haze shader with region and weather conditions selectable in the mod configuration menu.
 The shader gets faster and stronger when closer to lava pools.

-> ℹ️ This shader needs to be registered in MGE XE to work as intended.
+> ℹ️ The shader included in this mod needs to be registered in MGE XE to work as intended.
 Shader order will be given in the [**Shader setup**](https://github.com/Sigourn/morrowind-sharp/blob/master/addon.md#shader-setup) section.

 [**Mistify**](https://www.nexusmods.com/morrowind/mods/48112)
 Enhances the ambiance of the Bitter Coast by adding a new mist effect throughout region which appears during the night and certain weather conditions.
 It will burn off in the morning sun.
 The effect has been optimized to minimize performance impact.
 The mod also includes an optional replacer for the vanilla effect.